 You’ll be pleased to learn that it's very easy to visit Turkey as a tourist!
 This is doubly useful as many people who wish to come to Turkey to work, set up a business or retire will first come as a tourist just to check out the feasibility of what they want to do.
 They will make their plans, return home, and then apply for whatever immigration visas that they might need.

-The only requirement is that they must obtain an ‘e-visa’ when they arrive in the country.
+The only requirement is that they must obtain an ‘e-visa’.
 This ‘visa’ is not a visa in the usual sense of the word.
 It does not involve any scrutiny of your status or application.
 It is, basically, a receipt for an entry tax!

 You can apply for the e-visa up to three months in advance of your intended travel date.